hackolade/docs/Studio/CreateaRESTAPImodel.md

 ## Build the API

 We will now use Hackolade Studio to build the API step by step.&nbsp; Let's create a new model and choose OpenAPI as a target.&nbsp; Remember that the application will automatically generate the OpenAPI file with proper syntax, as you build the API in the screens.
-You may check the progress at any time in the lower tab OpenAPI File. &nbsp;
+You may check the progress at any time in the lower tab OpenAPI File.&nbsp;

+&nbsp;

 ### Create reusable components

 Often, multiple API operations have some common parameters or return the same response structure.
 To avoid code duplication and facilitate evolution, you can place the common definitions in the global components section and reference them using [$ref](<https://swagger.io/docs/specification/using-ref/> "target=\"\_blank\"").
 In Hackolade, components are handled like model references, and are maintained in the lower tab Components.&nbsp; If a component evolves, these changes are automatically reflected in all places where the component is referenced.

+&nbsp;

 #### Schema components for the exchange